 - Those who have a general interest in federal contract management (e.g., academicians, consultants, researchers, regulatory authorities, representatives of accrediting organizations, representatives of other organizations, etc.).

 Obtaining the CFCM certification has enabled me to extend my career, become more knowledgeable, and mentor individuals interested in achieving success in government contracting.

-Benefits of Earning the CFCM Designation:
+Benefits of Earning the CFCM certification: